DWI Blood And Breath Test Lawyers

 In DWI cases, evidence comes in the form of results from a blood or breath test.
 All too often, this evidence is flawed.
 In many cases, it was obtained by police in violation of Texas law.
-In these cases, I will file a motion to suppress with the goal of making that evidence inadmissible.
-By attacking blood and breath test evidence, I am able to prevent my clients from facing the severe penalties that come with a DWI conviction.
+In these cases, we will file a motion to suppress with the goal of making that evidence inadmissible.
+By attacking blood and breath test evidence, we are able to prevent my clients from facing the severe penalties that come with a DWI conviction.

-My name is Mark T. Davis.
-I have been handling Texas drunk driving cases since 1993.
-If you have been accused of DWI, I can put my experience to work for you.
+Our founder Mark T. Davis has been handling Texas drunk driving cases since 1993.
+If you have been accused of DWI, we can put our experience to work for you.